Chart Color Schemes

 Health performance in Condobolin is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Condobolin faces significant health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is relatively low, at approximately 49% of the total population (~1,536 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Condobolin faces significant health challenges according to AreaSearch's assessment conducted on [insert date].
+Mortality rates and chronic condition prevalence were found to be substantial across both younger and older age cohorts.
+Only approximately 49% of Condobolin's total population (~1,536 people) had private health cover, compared to Regional NSW's 51.9% and the national average of 55.7%.

-The most common medical conditions are arthritis and asthma, affecting 10.6 and 8.6% of residents respectively, while 65.4% report being completely clear of medical ailments, compared to 63.3% in Rest of NSW.
+The most prevalent medical conditions were arthritis (affecting 10.6% of residents) and asthma (8.6%), while 65.4% claimed to have no medical ailments, slightly higher than Regional NSW's 63.3%.
 Working-age population health challenges include elevated chronic condition rates.
-The area has 21.3% of residents aged 65 and over (668 people), lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present notable challenges, with national rankings even higher than the general population.
+The area has 21.5% of residents aged 65 and over (675 people), lower than Regional NSW's 23.4%.
+Health outcomes among seniors present notable challenges, ranking higher than the general population nationally.

 Frequently Asked Questions - Health